Competence-Based Analysis of Language Models: Experiments

-We implement \cls as a 2-layer MLP over BERT's final hidden layer, and train it on the task of classifying whether there is a particular relation $z$ between a final-layer \mask token in the context of a cloze prompt (serving as BERT's contextualized ``best guess'' as to what the object of the relation might be)\footnote{ That is, in the final layer of BERT (i.e., the outputs of BERT's final Transformer \cite{transformer} encoder), the only embedding which is used to compute masked-word probabilities is that of the \mask token.
-Thus, any representation of the object that is \emph{used} by BERT in its final layer must be a part of its representation of the \mask token. } and the final-layer object token from the ``unmasked'' version of the same prompt.
+\paragraph{Probes} We implement probes \cls as a 2-layer MLP over each language model's final hidden layer, and train the probe on the task of classifying whether there is a particular relation $Z$ between a final-layer \mask token in the context of a cloze prompt and the final-layer object token from the ``unmasked'' version of the same prompt.
 All reported figures are the average of 10 runs of our experiment, using different randomly-initialized \cls each time.
-(See \cref{apx:cls} for more details.)
+(See \cref{apx:cls} for further details.)